taskscape/InfostackerPlugin/README.md

 7. If it doesn't exist, create a folder named "plugins" and enter it.
 8. Copy the downloaded plugin folder and paste it into the "plugins" folder.
 9. Open the folder containing the plugin files using a code editor (Visual Studio Code is recommended).
-10. In `taskSync.ts`, modify the `baseUrl` (line 4) to the URL of the server that will receive requests.
+10. In `infostacker.ts`, modify the `baseUrl` (line 4) to the URL of the server that will receive requests.
 11. Open the terminal and run `npm install` in the root directory of the plugin (where this readme is located).
 12. After successful installation, run `npm run dev` in the terminal.
 13. Switch back to Obsidian, press `Ctrl+P`, and type "reload".
 14. Select "Reload app without saving".
 15. Open the Settings again and go to the "Community plugins" tab.
-16. In the "Installed plugins" section, "Taskscape’s Note Publish" should appear.
+16. In the "Installed plugins" section, "Infostacker Note Publish" should appear.
 Enable it using the radio button.

 ## Usage